Bridging the Gap Between Clients and Consultants

 “At the end of the day, it’s fascinating to see how many different Kforce consultants we have within our account team who really enjoy what they’ve done and have been so excited to go all in,” says MaryAnn.
 “If there’s anything I can do to help to inspire that and bring more people to the table, I would be happy to do that.”

-And to her fellow Kforce consultants, MaryAnn has the following words of wisdom to share.
+And to Kforce consultants, MaryAnn has the following words of wisdom to share.

 1. Take the path less traveled.